 Redis Full-Page Cache vs Nginx FastCGI Cache

-Both Redis vs FastCGI Page Cache is the best NGINX server-side page caching that can be installed easily in RunCloud without having to deal with Linux command to setup, no complex process required.
+Both Redis vs FastCGI Page Cache are a good solution for NGINX server-side page caching.
+Both of them can be installed easily in RunCloud without having to deal with Linux commands to setup, no complex process required.

 You should try it on your WordPress site to find the one which works best for your current setup.
 You can even switch between Redis and FastCGI page cache in one-click.